Decomposing NeRF for Editing via Feature Field Distillation: Experiments

 \paragraph{Impact of Sampling on Semantic Segmentation.} NeRF employs two MLPs for hierarchical sampling, where the coarse MLP performs volume rendering with fewer points (64) using stratified sampling, and the fine MLP works with importance sampling (192 in total).
 So, we have two sampling options to train a feature field.
 Although fine sampling is critical for training accurate radiance fields, segmentation is of significantly lower spatial frequency than texture.
 We thus analyze the impact of coarse and fine training in Fig.~\ref{fig:compare_coarse_fine}.
 As expected, the coarse model produces smooth segmentations, while the fine version introduces high-frequency artifacts.
 This smoothness property is important for natural editable novel view synthesis and is discussed again later.

 \paragraph{Compatibility with View Synthesis.} We also check and compare the quality of novel view synthesis with NeRF, which does not learn feature fields.
 Because the feature branch partially shares the layers with the radiance field (as shown in Fig.~\ref{fig:network}), learning feature fields could possibly harm the radiance field.
 Despite this concern, as shown in Tab.~\ref{tab:exp_replica_view_synthesis}, the performance of view synthesis is not degraded.
 Thus, we can train and use the branch-based \methodname{} with small computational and parameter overhead compared to the original NeRF.
 If we excessively increased the weight of the feature loss, $\lambda \times 10$, it hurt view synthesis while not improving segmentation performance further.
-We further confirm that independent, light-weight feature-field and radiance-field MLPs achieves for semantic segmentation results competitive with the branch-based approach (see appendix Tab.~\ref{tab:exp_replica_variants} for the result of all variants).
+We further confirm that training independent, light-weight feature-field MLP, instead of a branch of the radiance-field MLP, achieves semantic segmentation results competitive with the branch-based approach (see appendix Tab.~\ref{tab:exp_replica_variants} for the result of all variants)\footnote{Note that, even if we are interested in the feature-field MLP, it is important to simultaneously prepare the radiance-field MLP for reconstructing geometry well and training the feature field via geometrically plausible volume rendering.}.
 This option is useful especially when we want to introduce \methodname{} decomposition into arbitrary 3D scene representations, including off-the-shelf NeRF models, dynamic NeRFs~\citep{gao2021dynamic,park2021hypernerf,li2021dynerf}, or meshes, without re-training of the radiance field.